newrelic/node-newrelic/README.md

 ## Support

-*IMPORTANT*: New Relic for Node is currently in closed beta and is *UNSUPPORTED*.
+*IMPORTANT*: New Relic for Node.js is currently in closed beta and is *UNSUPPORTED*.
 Customers who tried it out during the open beta period are welcome to continue using it and will receive ongoing limited technical support, but any new deployments will not receive technical support.

 Why?
 Because we've learned a *ton* during the beta and now we're heads down working on some major improvements and addressing qualities issues that prevented us from a 1.0 release.

 We're just as eager as you are to see Node + New Relic live happily ever after and we're 100% committed to it.
 We expect to open up a new beta in the coming months.
 If you'd like to know when the new beta is ready, please [sign up](http://try.newrelic.com/nodejs) to be notified.

 ## Overview